 There is the fact it doesn’t have a chin bar for protection in forward collisions, but if you are worried about side impacts or forehead impacts, there aren’t many other helmets with a better safety rating or record that can compare to the Bell Custom 500.

-Riders who want a classic look with some modern updates and additional safety features should give the Bell Custom 500 some serious thought.
-New riders looking for a safe helmet that won’t break the bank are also the target market for these excellent helmets.
+Riders who want a classic helmet with some modern updates and additional safety features that won’t break the bank should give the Bell Custom 500 some serious thought.
 One caveat: you’re going to want some goggles, sunglasses and a balaclava for riding in cooler weather or the early morning hours.

 Where to buy this helmet :